-As the legalization of marijuana in Canada approaches, employers are getting increasingly anxious about the lack of clear guidelines and testing rules, and are left with unanswered questions about how to adapt to this new legal environment.
+With the legalization of recreational cannabis in Canada now upon us, employers are getting increasingly anxious about the lack of clear guidelines and testing rules, and are left with unanswered questions about how to adapt to this new legal environment.
 Dr. Farrell Cahill tackles some of these burning questions and sheds light on what employers should consider.

-Q: Just because marijuana is becoming legal, doesn’t mean that employees will start coming to work high… right?
+Q: Just because cannbis is now legal, doesn’t mean that employees will start coming to work high… right?

 Q: If an employee tests positive for THC, does that mean they are “impaired”?